Webinar 24: A Report on the

 The Free Webinar Series for 2016 will be announced shortly.

 Watch the newsletter and updates for our next webinar sometime in February of 2016.

 Recorded Webinars and Quizzes

-Looking for our previous recorded webinars or access to the quizzes for a certificate of attendance?
+Looking for our previous recorded webinars or access to a certificate of attendance?